Scout a street, compare up to five spots, sign with evidence.

 Read

-Count the street before you sign the lease.
+Scout the street before you sign the lease.